cronosun/tyres/README.md

 * Validation: Detect missing translations or unused translations.
 * Testing: Easy to test whether services return correct messages (messages can be referenced in tests).
 * Globally configurable what to do if a resource is missing (return a fallback message or throw an exception).
+* Does not require the latest LTS (Java 17) - also works with Java 11.

 ### What does it look like?